-With plenty of programs to choose from, incredible sights to explore, and a rich history to indulge in, Egypt is one of the most exciting places to study Arabic abroad.
+With plenty of programs to choose from, incredible sights to see, and a rich history to indulge in, Egypt is one of the most sought-after places to study Arabic abroad.
 Whether you have one week or one year to spend in Egypt, you'll find a program that fits your schedule.

 Arabic is a beautiful language to write and to speak.
 Part of the fun is learning the careful calligraphy of the letters.
-For beginners, the language and the culture will seem entirely unfamiliar at first, but if you're open to trying new things and willing to practice outside the classroom, you'll find it's possible to catch on.
+For beginners, the language and the culture will seem entirely unfamiliar at first, but after trying new things and practicing Arabic outside the classroom, you'll find yourself catching on.

 There are Arabic courses to fit all students.
 Whether you've moved to Egypt for work and need to learn Arabic fast, have a spring break to fill, or something in between, Cairo has a wide range of options.
 Take private classes from a tutor, take group classes at an Arabic language school part or full time, or enroll in a short-term intensive beginner's course for travelers who want to get the most out of a quick trip.
 Keep in mind that some programs will be separated into male and female classes.

 If you want to take classes at a university, the options are somewhat reduced.
-Studying abroad at an Egyptian university with a third party provider means staying for at least one semester.
+Studying abroad at an Egyptian university with a third-party means staying for at least one semester.
 However, not many providers offer study abroad programs to Egypt.
-So if you want to study at a university, you'll probably have better luck enrolling directly to one of Egypt's universities as an international student.
+So if you want to study at a university, you'll probably have better luck enrolling directly to one of Egypt's universities like The American University in Cairo as an international student.

 Why Learn Arabic Abroad?